Sustainable Architectural Strategies

 Indoor Air Quality (IAQ)

-Active design strategies use purchased energy (including electricity and natural gas) to keep buildings comfortable.
-These strategies include mechanical system components such as air-conditioning, heat pumps, radiant heating, heat recovery ventilators, and electric lighting.
+Active design strategies use purchased energy, including electricity and (unfortunately) natural gas, to keep buildings comfortable.
+These strategies include mechanical system components such as furnaces, boilers, air-conditioning, heat pumps, radiant heating, heat or energy recovery ventilators, and electric lighting.

-Active strategies also include systems that generate energy such as solar electric and solar thermal panels, wind turbines, and geothermal energy exchangers.
+Active strategies also include systems that generate energy such as solar electric and solar thermal panels, and wind turbines.

 Grid Connected